ethanent/omnent-licenses/README.md

 Summary (not a replacement for the software license or legal advice):

-Anyone who has access to licensed software can freely distribute it, modify it, and use it in most ways.
+- Anyone who has access to licensed software can freely distribute it, modify it, and use it in most ways.
-The license must be included with any copies of the software.
+- The license must be included with any copies of the software.
-The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.
+- The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.

 ### OMv2-FC (Full Closed)

 Summary (not a replacement for the software license or legal advice):

-Anyone who has access to licensed software can't do much with it.
+- Anyone who has access to licensed software can't do much with it.
-The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.
+- The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.

 ### OMv2-PROPRIETARY (Proprietary / Confidential Software)

 Summary (not a replacement for the software license or legal advice):

-The software is confidential and may not be distributed if unauthorized.
+- The software is confidential and may not be distributed if unauthorized.
-Anyone who has access to licensed software can't do much with it.
+- Anyone who has access to licensed software can't do much with it.
+- Anyone who contributes to the software gives all of their rights over their contributions to the copyright holders of the software.
-The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.
+- The authors and copyright holders of the software aren't liable for most / all damages which may occur as a result of use of the software.

 ---